Early Menopause: Causes, Symptoms & Treatment Options

 Relationship Between Early Menopause and Fertility

-• Assisted Reproductive Technologies (ART): Options like in vitro fertilization (IVF) combined with donor eggs can be an effective treatment method for women with early menopause.
+• Assisted Reproductive Technologies (ART): Options like in vitro fertilisation (IVF) combined with donor eggs can be an effective treatment method for women with early menopause.

 • Surrogacy: Surrogacy and adoption are two viable options for women affected by early menopause.